neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 --------------------

 The object framework provides a lean API for registering, configuring and retrieving instances of objects.
-Some of the methods provided are exclusively used within FLOW3 package or in test cases and should possibly not be used elsewhere.
+Some of the methods provided are exclusively used within TYPO3 Flow package or in test cases and should possibly not be used elsewhere.
 By offering Dependency Injection, the object framework helps you to avoid creating rigid interdependencies between objects and allows for writing code which is hardly or even not